nielk/idonttrustlikethat-fast-check/README.md

 ### Unsupported validators

-The following validators are not supported:
+Despicte my will to support the following validators (I asked the idonttrustlikethat author to make change to make it possible, but had no responses… 😪), they are not supported:

 ```
 - discriminatedUnion